 Business Setup in UAE

 In order to conduct any kind of business in the UAE, a company must acquire a trade license and be incorporated.
-The UAE has specific processes for license acquisition and incorporation, and businesses that are looking to establish locally must follow these processes to the letter.
+The UAE has specific processes for license acquisition and incorporation, and businesses that are looking to establish the need to follow these processes to the letter.

 Business setup in UAE: Onshore or Free zone?